– Lymphatic Drainage Massage –

 – Because none of us are strangers to feeling puffy once in a while –

-Sometimes we notice it after a deep tissue massage.
+Sometimes we notice puffiness after a deep tissue massage or hot stone massage.

-Sometimes we notice it after a hot stone massage.
+Sometimes we notice puffiness after a an injury or illness.

 Is there anything to be done about it?